Ian Carr-Harris

-Ian Carr-Harris RCA (born 1941) is a Canadian artist living in Toronto.
+Ian Carr-Harris RCA (born 1941) is a Toronto-based Canadian artist.
 In addition to exhibiting internationally, Carr-Harris is a professor at the Ontario College of Art and Design.

 Life

 Ian Carr-Harris was born in Victoria, British Columbia in 1941.
 He is an artist, writer and educator.
 Major solo exhibitions of his work have taken place across Canada and abroad.
 His writings on art have been published in Canadian Art, Parachute, C Magazine and Vanguard, among others.

 Carr-Harris has been on the faculty of the Ontario College of Art & Design since 1964.
 He has received several grants from the Ontario Arts Council and the Canada Council, and is currently represented by the Susan Hobbs Gallery, Toronto.
 He has represented Canada at the Sydney Biennale (1990), Documenta 8 (1987) and the Venice Biennale (1984).

 Ian Carr-Harris currently lives and works in Toronto, and is on the Board of Directors of the CCCA.
 In 2002, he received the Victor Martyn Lynch-Staunton Award from the Canada Council.
 In 2007 he was awarded the Governor General's Award in Visual and Media Arts.
 He is a member of the Royal Canadian Academy of Arts.